 Digital literacy directly affects students' academic performance in several ways:

-• Research and Information Retrieval: Students with strong digital literacy skills excel in research projects, efficiently finding and evaluating sources.
+Research and Information Retrieval: Students with solid digital literacy skills excel in research projects, efficiently finding and evaluating sources.

 The Role of Digital Literacy in Future Career Opportunities

 The digital age has transformed the job market.
-Digital literacy is no longer just an asset; it is a requirement for future career opportunities.
+Digital literacy is no longer just an asset but a requirement for future career opportunities.
 Employers seek candidates who can adapt to evolving technologies and leverage them for productivity.

-"In the modern workforce, digital literacy is as important as traditional literacy.
-It's not just about using technology; it's about using it effectively to solve complex problems." - John Smith, HR Manager, TechSolutions Inc.
+"Digital literacy is as important as traditional literacy in the modern workforce.
+It's not just about using technology; it's about effectively solving complex problems." - John Smith, HR Manager, TechSolutions Inc.

 Teaching Digital Literacy in Schools